ryanmrestivo/metasploit-resource-files/README.md

 ! metasploit-resource-files-image

-**WARNING:** This stealth technics will not prevent detection.
+**WARNING:** Stealth techniques will not prevent detection.

-    stealth technics used to evade IDS analysis
+    stealth techniques used to evade IDS analysis
     -------------------------------------------
     nmap -sS [stealth scan using SYN ack] nmap -D 188.234.11.254,167.113.24.80,ME [Cloak a scan with decoys] nmap --script-args http.useragent="Apache-HttpClient/4.0.3 (java 1.5)" [spoof your UserAgent]

-Mosquito also allow us to search-scan-exploit-brute-force multiple targets at the same time (multi-tasking).
+Mosquito also allows search-scan-exploit-brute-force multiple targets at the same time (multi-tasking).

 ! metasploit-resource-files-image
 ! metasploit-resource-files-image

-And each valid credentials found (brute-force) will spawn a shell session to remote host.
+Each valid credentials found (brute-force) will spawn a shell session to remote host.

 ! metasploit-resource-files-image
 ! metasploit-resource-files-image